nodeform/ejs-blocks/README.md

 When rendered by an Express 3.0 app:

     var express = require('express')
-      , engine = require('ejs-locals')
+      , engine = require('ejs-blocks')
       , app = express();

-    // use ejs-locals for all ejs templates: app.engine('ejs', engine);
+    // use ejs-blocks for all ejs templates: app.engine('ejs', engine);

     app.set('views',__dirname + '/views');